JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ## Description

 Since my first milestone, I have worked on the Bluetooth connection and the code that allows the Bluetooth to control the DC motors.
 I was able to successfully connect the Bluetooth modules to the motors, and now, by simply tilting the second Bluetooth module, I can move the robot forward, backward, right, and left as demonstrated in the code at the bottom of the website.
-The accelerometer in the MPU-6050 sends the acceleration data to the NANO, which converts the raw acceleration data to x, y, and z.
-The x, y, and z data is sent over to the HC-O5 on the robot and used to determine if the robot should stop, turn right, turn left, move forward, or move backward using if-else statements..
+The accelerometer in the MPU-6050 sends the acceleration data to the NANO, which converts the raw acceleration data to AccX, AccY, and AccZ.
+This data is sent over to the HC-O5 on the robot and used to determine if the robot should stop, turn right, turn left, move forward, or move backward using if-else statements..
 During this process, I was surprised by how much easier it became to debug my code once I understood it more.

 ## Challenges